PureStorage-OpenConnect/py-pure-client/docs/pure1_quick_start.rst

     client = pure1.Client()

-The client has functions that model each endpoint of the API which accept the same query parameters as the respective endpoint.
+The client has functions that model the endpoints of the API and accept the query parameters as arguments.

 .. code-block:: python